hashmapinc/hdc/README.md

 ## Connection Profile YAML

-This files stores the connection information to the source.
+This files stores the connection information to the source and destination.
 Its stored in local FS and its path is set in environment variable "HOME".
 ```yaml
 dev: